archfz/vh-sticky-table-header/README.md

 #### `top`

 Object describing the displacement from top of the viewport for the vertical scrolling.
-`max` is the default number of pixels from top.
+`max` is the default number of pixels or `rem` from top.
-Any other key, defined in number, will represent a different number of pixels from top to which to stick, when the viewport width is less than the key.
+Any other key, defined in number, will represent a different number of pixels or `rem` from top to which to stick, when the viewport width is less than the key.

+## Release notes

+#### 1.1.0

+- Add support for `rem` displacement.